-In response, local and international organizations, UN agencies, and development partners promote a range of design reforms to designed to better promote a range of good governance subcomponents.
-Initially at this time the key target was promoting balance, equity, and livelihoods, in their efforts to stem the negative impacts of non-timber concessions on forest dependent communities and the environment (Human Rights High Commissioner 2012).
+In response, local and international organizations, UN agencies, and development partners promote a range of reforms designed to better promote a range of good governance subcomponents.
+Currently, the key target is to promote balance, equity, and livelihoods to stem the negative impacts of non-timber concessions on forest dependent communities and the environment (Human Rights High Commissioner 2012).

+This is during the period of 1990-1999:

 However, eventually the emphasis turned to “rule of law” issue such as loss of tax revenues from the “cut and run” timber concessions that undermined capacity building, eliminating contradictory rules and “corruption” as the key culprit in the negative effects.

+This is from the end of 2000’s:

-These efforts were joined by transnational environmental groups, who came to assert that key culprits in deforestation and forest degradation as largely owing to “illegal activity”, which they defined broadly to include contradictory laws between economic concessions and community rights, practices inconsistent with sustainable forest management regulations, as well as illegal exports of timber (EIA 2018).
+These efforts were joined by transnational environmental groups, who as early as in the 1990s but increasingly so during the last decades came to assert key culprits in deforestation and forest degradation as largely owing to “illegal activity”,

+Recently, for instance, EIA 2018 has allegedly documented that Vietnam imports timber (round wood) from Cambodia in spite of the fact that such traffic is against Cambodian laws.

+(EIA 2018).
+And [iben insert reference] have argued that 90% of all wood harvested in Cambodia is “illegal”.
+The prescription is to redesign, - this time focusing on the “the rule of law” component of the good governance norm complex.

 The emergence of “illegal logging” as the latest governance challenge

-It is against this backdrop of historical events that demonstrate the paradox of assuming synergies of a good governance norm complex, that we can now turn to assessing transnational influence in targeted specifically in Cambodia’s forest sector.
+t is against this backdrop of historical events that demonstrate the paradox of assuming synergies of a good governance norm complex, that we can now turn to assessing transnational influence in targeted specifically in current governance initiatives in Cambodia’s forest sector.
 A key pivotal moment that targeted the international community around Cambodia’s forest challenges can be traced back to 1999, when the World Bank led a group of transnational donors who drew on traditional financing models to foster “rule of law” aimed at reducing forest crimes through international monitoring and reporting, championing state revenues, and fostering “sustained yield” logging practices intensified (World Bank 2004).
 The challenge however, was that scholars and practitioners have asserted that the behavior of both the Cambodia military and government officials, could be characterized as “extralegal” in some sense since they were asserted to have received economic benefits to resource owing to their privileged positions (EIA 2018, Global 2007, Global Witness 2015).
 The result was ambiguity over what “crime” or type of “corruption” was to be weeded out.
-While the Cambodia government was enticed to supported the initiative from the outset because of the promise of millions of dollars in “structural adjustment” financing, the imposition of a transnational advocacy organization, Global Witness, as the “independent” international auditor created significant conflict about just what “crimes” were to be reduced, and just what problem definitions were to be ameliorated.
+While the Cambodia government was enticed to support the initiative from the outset because of the promise of millions of dollars in “structural adjustment” financing, the imposition of a transnational advocacy organization, Global Witness, as the “independent” international auditor created significant conflict about just what “crimes” were to be reduced, and just what problem definitions were to be ameliorated.
 When Global Witness focused on the ways in which government officials benefitted economically from forest concessions, the Cambodian government ended up banishing Global Witness from the country (Luttrell and Brown 2006).
 The result was the imposition of “caretaker” auditor, and the collapse of the agreement following the first five-year commitment period.
 Yet, the lessons “learned” for improving each initiative reinforced the good governance norm complex by turned to “design” challenges with the “independent variable” (i.e. the intervention itself), and/or, asserted synergies among dependent variable subcomponents, including widespread norms that enforcement of the “rule of law” would create synergistic environmental, livelihood, and economic growth outcomes.